 Continue on the bottom of the ‘AWS Educate’ screen.
 Select ‘I’m not a robot’.
-You’ll see a screen with pictures.
+You may see a screen with pictures.
 Follow the on-screen directions on that screen and then click ‘VERIFY’ (see screenshot below).
 Click the gold ‘Next’ button to proceed to the next screen.
-Proceed to step 8 below.
+Proceed to step 9 below.